wa6pzb/JS8-Undirected-NETs/5daynet.md

 # The 5 Day Net

 The 5 Day Net is a method of conducting a weekly net with a known group of participants without requiring a Net Control Station (NCS).
-Flip coin to determine your 10 min TX period and the period of the receive only auto response turned off.
+Flip a coin to determine which half of the hour will be your receive only period the other half will be when you will do a transmit session of approximately 10 minutes.

 For example heads first half of the hour and tails the last half hour.
 So if you flipped heads you would do your TXing in that first half hour which take less that 10 minutes and the rest of that period have auto response turned off, and then for last half hour have auto response turned back on.

 w6a 2 disable auto, @net hears b,c,d,e,f